-The COVID 19 pandemic has presented businesses and employers with a unique challenge of keeping employees safe in the workplace.
+The COVID-19 pandemic has presented businesses and employers with the unique challenge of keeping employees safe in the workplace.
 While it is important to follow regular business, industry, and government regulations, it is also necessary for businesses to keep their employees safe from COVID-19 at this time of the pandemic.

 Here are some ways you can do to help keep the people who work for you to stay safe and healthy.

 How To Keep Your Employees Safe in the Workplace During COVID-19